 Rosy boa morphs are interesting and beautiful.
 They’re generally a light brown to dark brown, and every natural variation has three stripes.
-But what distinguishes them is that there are wild morphs and variants, as well as the captive-bred morphs you can find.

 - 1 Rosy Boa Color Morphs with Pricing

 - 2.4 4) Lichanura Trivirgata Myriolepis

 - 2.5 5) Rosada Del Noroeste (Lichanura Trivirgata Bostici)

 - 2.6 6) Albino